Daniel-Nikpayuk/nik/README.md

 > I find OOP philosophically unsound.
 It claims that everything is an object.
 Even if it is true it is not very
 > interesting - saying that everything is an object is saying nothing at all.

-To further this prototyping aim the documentation is intended to be thorough with a user-friendly interface:
-Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt C++ library.
+To further this prototyping aim, in addition to genericicity, the documentation is intended to be thorough with a user-friendly interface: Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt library.
 I gotta say, I'm a fan of their quality documentation.

 ## Intersectionality - Bringing the angles together.